Stop Grading Facts: Assessing Conceptual Understanding in the MYP

 The IB's MYP criterion descriptors explicitly use words like "analyse", "evaluate", and "synthesise" at the higher achievement levels.
 Yet when the task only asks students to describe, teachers have no choice but to mark what they receive.
 The rubric has been rendered meaningless at levels 7 and 8 because the task never required that depth of thinking.

 This is not a teacher failure.
 The IB's own guidance on task design is less prescriptive than its guidance on rubric descriptors.
-Teachers understand that level 7 means something more rigorous than level 3, but the training rarely goes deep enough on how to design a task that actually elicits the difference.
+Teachers understand that level 7 is more rigorous than level 3.
+However, training rarely covers how to design tasks that actually show this difference.
 The result is what Dylan Wiliam (2011) calls "assessment validity drift": the descriptors claim to assess one thing, but the task actually measures another.

 What the IB Actually Means by Conceptual Understanding